 (b) When the list of substances on the vessel according to 1.16.1.2.5 will contain substances for which explosion protection is required in column (17) of Table C of Chapter 3.2, the pressure relief valve shall be a high velocity vent valve and the vacuum valve shall be deflagration safe.
 The deflagration safety may also be ensured by a flame arrester;

-The high velocity vent valve and the deflagration safe vacuum valve shall be chosen according to the explosion groups/subgroups of the substances listed in the list of substances on the vessel (see column (16) of Table C in Chapter 3.2).
+The high velocity vent valve and the deflagration safe vacuum valve shall be chosen according to the explosion groups/subgroups of the substances foreseen for the list of substances on the vessel (see column (16) of Table C in Chapter 3.2).

 The maximum permissible capacity is 30 m3.”.

-9.3.2.28 “Amendment to the fourth sentence does not apply to the French text.
-English text to be verified.”
+9.3.2.28 “Amendment to the fourth sentence does not apply to the French and English text.”

 9.3.1.51 and 9.3.2.51 Amend to read as follows: